TL;DR

 If it were exploitable, it would have been categorised as CWE-639 Authorization Bypass Through User-Controlled Key.

 LAPSWebUI can use (and did in our client’s environment) Entra ID for authentication.
-The application then uses a Microsoft-signed JWT for logging in the user in the web application and setting a session cookie.
+The application then used a Microsoft-signed JWT for logging in the user in the web application and setting a session cookie.
 The request looked like this:

 POST /signin-oidc HTTP/1.1